Highland PICT Team

 The Prehospital Immediate Care and Trauma (PICT) Team is a prehospital care team which operates from Raigmore Hospital emergency department in Inverness, Scotland.
-It receives funding from NHS Highland, BASICS Scotland and the Scottish Trauma Network.
-They are a stand-alone enhanced care team responding to trauma and other critical care incidents in Inverness and the Northwest Highlands, utilising a rapid response car.
-PICT comprises either a senior doctor from Raigmore Hospital or a local GP, together with a Scottish Ambulance Service advanced rural practitioner.
-In light of the sparsely distributed ambulance resources in the Highlands and the challenges of distance and weather in the north west of Scotland, PICT has a considerable remit beyond trauma.
+It receives funding from NHS Highland and the Scottish Trauma Network and initially from BASICS Scotland.

+They are an enhanced care team responding to trauma and other critical care incidents in Inverness and the Northwest Highlands, utilising a rapid response car.
+PICT comprises either a senior doctor from Raigmore Hospital or a rural GP, together with a Scottish Ambulance Service advanced practitioner in critical care.

+In light of the sparsely distributed ambulance resources in the Highlands and the challenges of distance and weather in the north west of Scotland, PICT has a considerable remit beyond trauma, operating as a Community Emergency Medicine (CEM) service as well as a prehospital trauma team.
 PICT provides support to ambulance crews and community responders in medical emergencies, and also provides a "see and treat" service to patients in order to prevent transport and possible hospital admission for problems manageable at home.
 In this way PICT acts as a senior decision maker for prehospital clinicians across the North of Scotland.

 The team was also the winner of the 2022 Highland Heroes awards in the category of Emergency Services.

 Remit and workload

 PICT currently operates 12 hours per day, seven days a week across the Highlands and Moray.
 They respond to around 150 patients a month, attending a range of 999 calls, but being tasked to the most serious calls (major trauma, cardiac arrests etc).
-For comparison, MEDIC 1 in Edinburgh attended around 3 patients a month in the decade between 1980 and 1990, the Tayside Trauma Team (TTT) attends to 5.6 patients a month, each of the EMRS teams attend 12 primary retrievals a month, while an individual BASICS Scotland volunteer responder may attend 2-3 calls a month.
+For comparison, MEDIC 1 in Edinburgh attended around 3 patients a month in the decade between 1980 and 1990, the Tayside Trauma Team (TTT) attends to 5.6 patients a month, Emergency Medical Retrieval Service teams attend 33 primary retrievals (prehospital care patients) a month, while an individual BASICS Scotland volunteer responder may attend 2-3 calls a month.